The World's Mayor Newsletter | Legacy & Media Insights by Joshua T. Berglan

 Fighting Corruption With Transparency

-The convergence of ancestral wisdom and cutting-edge technology: indigenous knowledge becomes monetizable intellectual property through AI, blockchain, and immersive media—without diluting the culture that created it.
-Image: AI-generated conceptual visualization
+Princess Abumbi Prudence embedded in the community she serves: indigenous knowledge becomes monetizable intellectual property through AI, blockchain, and immersive media—without diluting the culture that created it.
+Photo: Courtesy of Princess Abumbi Prudence / Youths and the Future

 The model Princess Prudence and I have designed attacks corruption not through enforcement (which requires functioning institutions that don't exist in the conflict zone) but through architectural design.
 Three features make the system corruption-resistant by default: